 Pay Attention to the fabric

 You could say materials are a bit of an obsession with us at No Kill Mag.
 And a coat is a great opportunity to enjoy some natural fibers like wool (mulesing free only!) and alpaca.
-Our one coat made from synthetic fabric is created from Econyl, a material made from discarded fishing nets recycled into new material.
+Our one coat listed made from synthetic fabric is created from Econyl, a material made from discarded fishing nets recycled into new material.
 So it doesn’t extract anything from the earth but cleans up our oceans instead!

 Check out our 16 favorite sustainable winter coats